casperjs/casperjs/builder/sources/clientutils_contents.md

-Casper ships with a few client-side utilitites which are injected in the remote DOM environment, and accessible from there through the `__utils__` object instance of the `ClientUtils` class of the `clientutils` module.
+Casper ships with a few client-side utilities which are injected in the remote DOM environment, and accessible from there through the `__utils__` object instance of the `ClientUtils` class of the `clientutils` module.